|

 FlexKrete will set completely in about 10 minutes!

-Trowel Slurry: After pouring the slurry out of the bucket onto the repair
+After pouring the slurry out of the bucket onto the repair area, you will first

-area, you will first compact the slurry into all the voids, then use your trowel
+compact the slurry into all the voids, then use your trowel at a moderate pitch,

-at a moderate pitch, to screed the slurry over the entire repair slightly above
+to screed the slurry over the entire repair slightly above grade.
+To

-process should only take one or two passes.
-As you pull the slurry off of the
+the top.
+This process should only take one or two passes.
+As you

-tape with your trowel, you will be able to see if your repair is close enough to
+pull the slurry off of the tape with your trowel, you will be able to see if

-grade – if not try one more pass to ensure the repair is not sticking up too
+outside edge flush to grade, then try one more pass to ensure the repair is not

 Remove Tape and Clean Up: You should pull the tape before the repair is set